catwithhumanface/HelpDesk/README.md

 ** description of the admin
 ** CV of the admin
 ** social network links
-** menu bar linking to the home page, the blog page and a page to add a new blog post
+** menu bar linking to the home page, the blog page and -a login page if not looged in -a page to add a new blog post and logout if logged in
 ** contact form (name, email, message) with simple information

+* Login page contaning :
+** login form to enter username and password

 * Blog page containing :
 ** List of blog posts from most recent to most ancient
-** Each blog post showing the title, small description, last modification date and several links to read more, edit and delete the post
+** Each blog post showing the title, small description, last modification date and a link to read more
+** if logged in two links to edit and delete the post

 * Post page containing :
-** Blog article showing the title, small description, content, author, last modification date and several links to edit and delete the post
+** Blog article showing the title, small description, content, author, last modification date
+** if logged in two links to edit and delete the post

 * Add new post page containing a form to fill in order to add a post
 * Edit post page containing a form to fill in order to edit a post